NotHunter101/ExtraRolesAmongUs/README.md

 Not working?
 You might want to install the dependency [vc_redist](https://aka.ms/vs/16/release/vc_redist.x86.exe).

 For an easier understanding on how to use the mod, watch this video: https://youtu.be/gtuqYsdir_k

-# Game Options

-## Show Medic
-*Default: false*<br/>
-This is the game setting that toggles whether the Medic's name is lit up green for everybody in the game, or just themselves.

-## Show Shielded Player
-*Default: true*<br/>
-When The Medic shield's somebody, their visor will change to the color cyan.
-If this setting is set to 1, everybody can see the color change.
-If not, only the shielded player can see.

-## Murder Attempt Indicator For Shielded Player
-*Default: true*<br/>
-If this setting is enabled, the shielded player will hear a *ting* noise when somebody tries (and fails) to murder them.

-## Show Officer
-*Default: false*<br/>
-If this setting is enabled, The Officer's name will be lit up blue for everyone.
-If it isn't, it will only be lit for themselves.

-## Officer Kill Cooldown
-*Default: 30*<br/>
-This is the kill cooldown length for The Officer.
-The first cooldown on the first round will be equal to ten no matter what, just like the Impostor.

-## Show Engineer
-*Default: false*<br/>
-If this setting is enabled, The Engineer's name will be lit up orange for everyone.
-If it isn't, it will only be lit for themselves.

-## Show Joker
-*Default: false*<br/>
-If this setting is enabled, The Jokers' name will be lit up grey for everyone.
-If it isn't, it will only be lit for themselves.

-## Officer Kill Behaviour
-*Default: Impostor*<br/>
-This settings control what will happen when The Officer attempts to kill someone in the game.
-- Impostor: The Officer can only kill the impostor.
-If The Officer attacks a Crewmate or The Joker The Officer will die.
-- Joker: The Officer can kill either Impostor(s) or the Joker.
-If The Officer attacks a Crewmate The Officer will die.
-- Crew Die: The Officer can kill both The Joker And Impostors without consequences.
-If The Officer attacks a Crewmate both the officer and the Crewmate die.
-- Anyone: The Officer can kill anyone without consequences.

-## Officer Dies When Attacking Shielded Players
-*Default: true*
-If this setting is enabled, The Officer will die when he attempts to attack a shielded player.

-## Time Where Medic Reports Will Have Name
-*Default: 5*<br/>
-The amount of time (in seconds) that The Medic will have to report the body since death to get the killer's name.

-## Time Where Medic Reports Will Have Color Type
-*Default: 20*<br/>
-The amount of time (in seconds) that The Medic will have to report the body since death to get the killer's color type.
-"color type" means either "lighter" or "darker", and a full list of colors and their types are included at the bottom of the page.

-## Medic Spawn Chance
-*Default: 100*<br/>
-The percentage chance that anybody in the game will become The Medic.

-## Officer Spawn Chance
-*Default: 100*<br/>
-The percentage chance that anybody in the game will become The Officer.

-## Engineer Spawn Chance
-*Default: 100*<br/>
-The percentage chance that anybody in the game will become The Engineer.

-## Joker Spawn Chance
-*Default: 100*<br/>
-The percentage chance that anybody in the game will become The Joker.

 # Color Types
 - Red is darker.